Shopify/mybench/_sources/writing-a-benchmark.rst.txt

 To monitor the benchmark live (throughput and latency for each workload), go to https://localhost:8005.

-To discover how much your load database can handle, we create a shell script that runs the benchmark for 2 minutes each with incrementing event rate.
+To discover how much load our database can handle, we create a shell script that runs the benchmark for 2 minutes each with incrementing event rate.
 The goal is to observe when the database can no longer handle the desired event rate.
 We can save this script to ``benchmark.sh``.